Pyotr Bogdanov: Defender of the interests of engineers

+Based on Bogdanov's proposals, a decree was issued in August 1921 "On measures to raise the level of engineering and technical knowledge in the country and to improve the living conditions of engineering and technical workers of the RSFSR", signed by V. I. Lenin.

+Bogdanov repeatedly petitioned for the release of arrested members of the intelligentsia, taking them under his guarantee.

 In the North Caucasus and United States

+At the end of 1925 he was sent on a three-month foreign assignment to study industrial affairs at enterprises in Germany, France, and England.
+After returning from abroad in 1926, he was transferred from Moscow to the North Caucasus.
 From 1926 to 1929 he was Chairman of the North Caucasian Regional Executive Committee.
-He achieved the allocation in 1927 of appropriations for the start of work on the construction of the Volga-Don canal, which were immediately started after that.
 He was one of the initiators of the construction of the Rostselmash plant.

-He was a member of the Central Auditing Commission of the All-Union Communist Party from 1927 to 1930.
+With his active participation, the Council of People's Commissars of the Russian Soviet Federative Socialist Republic approved a loan for the reconstruction of the water supply and sewerage systems of Rostov-on-Don, which had fallen into disrepair.

 From 1930 to 1934 Bogdanov headed the Amtorg joint-stock company.
 He established contacts with the US business community and as engaged in lecture activities and American economic management.
 Bogdanov's activities contributed to the establishment of diplomatic relations between the Soviet and the United States in 1933.

 Later life and death

+He was a member of the Central Auditing Commission of the All-Union Communist Party from 1927 to 1930.
 From 1935 to 1937 he was First Deputy People's Commissar of Local Industry of the RSFSR.

+After returning from the US, according to his sons, he lived "with a sense of the inexorable approach of the punishing club".
+And yet, he tried to be active and honest until the very end.
+In 1935–1937, he was the first deputy people's commissar of local industry of the RSFSR.
 He continued to publish articles on economic issues.
-In one of his articles in Pravda, analyzing the American experience, he wrote:In order to quickly create your own technical culture… it is necessary to constantly study what is happening abroad… It is not so important to know the latest secrets, but it is important to learn the very direction of work and the methodology by which development is carried out.
+In one of his articles in Pravda, analyzing the American experience, he wrote:

+In order to quickly create your own technical culture... it is necessary to constantly study what is happening abroad...
+It is not so important to know the latest secrets, but it is important to learn the very direction of work and the methodology by which development is carried out.
 Up to now we in America have paid our main attention to heavy industry.
-But now we are faced with the task of saturating the market with consumer goods, everyday items.In 1937, he was accused of keeping a store of arms removed from work and expelled from the party.
+But now we are faced with the task of saturating the market with consumer goods, everyday items.